-An air nailer will be your best friend when building a wooden fence.
+An air-powered framing nailer will be your best friend when building a wooden fence.

 Plan your fence by sketching a rough design on paper, listing its length, height, style, number of posts and stringers.
 To determine the amount pickets you’ll need for the fence, first calculate how many pickets you’ll need for one panel section between two posts (based on picket width and desired pattern), then multiply that figure by the total number of panel sections.

 For a 6-ft. tall wooden privacy fence, the support posts can be made from 8-ft. treated 4×4s.
 The posts should be approved for ground contact.
 The horizontal stringers (also called fence rails) can be made from 8-ft.
 2×4 treated boards.
 Treated lumber is the most common and budget-friendly choice for fencing.